tim-old/Dissertation_Bayes_MR/MSc_Thesis/MSc_Thesis_Bookdown/_book/3_Methods.md

 ### Citation Search

-The Scopus search platform [@] was used on 15/04/2025 to retrieve all articles citing the original weighted median estimator exposition paper [@bowden_consistent_2016].
+The Scopus search platform [@noauthor_scopus_nodate] was used on 15/04/2025 to retrieve all articles citing the original weighted median estimator exposition paper [@bowden_consistent_2016].
 The articles returned were sorted by the number of times each article itself had been cited, and the resulting list was saved to RIS format in blocks of ten articles for upload into the Covidence evidence synthesis platform.
 Abstracts were screened by a single reviewer (B233241), starting with the most cited article and proceeding in descending order of citation count, against the following inclusion and exclusion criteria:

 Inclusion criteria: